 - Side effects

 What is Pre-Workout?

-A pre-workout is a way to boost your energy and optimise performance during your workout.
+A pre-workout is a way to boost your energy and optimize performance during your workout.
 It typically comes as a powdered supplement that you mix with water.
 They generally contain combinations of ingredients, making them an easy alternative to taking several different supplements before hitting the gym.
 There are a few different formulations of this energy boosting supplement out there, so take our quiz to find which is right for you.

 What does Pre-Workout do?

 Although each brand chooses their own ingredients, pre-workout shakes are often made up of caffeine, vitamins, creatine, and other various ingredients to enhance energy and strength.1

 The benefit is an increase in performance during anaerobic exercise (like weightlifting) or endurance exercise (like cardio) by giving an energy boost and delaying fatigue.2 Even though the ingredients in different shakes might vary, they all aim to maximize the results of your workout.

 Pre-workouts work by providing you with different nutrients that will improve your exercise performance.
 This can be through ingredients such as caffeine which can improve your time to fatigue during a workout.
 Other ingredients such as beta alanine and vitamins can also be added to improve your performance by helping you to feel energized and well-fueled through your workout.